 Professor ended by reiterating the need for Environmental Justice, that is, advocating for underdeveloped communities and wildlife.

-Solutions include need for
+Solutions included a need for

-data gaps: waste disposal quantities.
+Data gaps: waste disposal quantities.
 Trinidad lacks weighbridge (Tobago has one)

 Waste Recycling Quantities: no reporting systems, need to determine recycling rate